Restaurants in Geneva

 Local Geneva specialities include fresh fish from the lake and a variety of pork dishes, including petit salé (salt pork) and longeole (pork sausage).
 While Swiss cheese is enjoyed worldwide, Geneva has copious amounts of Raclette, Emmenthal and Gruyere, among other well-known cheeses on offer.
 These can be tasted in the quintessential Swiss fondue.
 Traditional Swiss restaurants can be found throughout the city but Place du Cirque and Quay Turrettini host some of the best.

 Diners eating out in Geneva will find a variety of international restaurants offering modern, traditional, ethnic or fusion menus.
 There are good French restaurants in the hotels on Quai Du Mont Blanc and Chemin du Petit Saconnex and on Rue de Lausanne.
-For Italian eateries try Rue de Fribourg, while Spanish food is best on Rue de Coutance.
+For Italian eateries, travellers should try Rue de Fribourg, while Spanish food is best on Rue de Coutance.
 Rue du Prieuré has a delightful Indian restaurant, and there are great cafés on Boulevard Helvetique.

 While the prices at top restaurants can be astronomical, the standards are just as high.
 There are also fixed-price menus available to lighten the load.
 A 7% service charge is included in all restaurant bills.
 Many Geneva restaurants close on weekends and especially Sundays, so travellers should call ahead to enquire; reservations are recommended.

 Those in search of authentic Swiss cuisine prepared to perfection need look no further than the Les Armures.
 This renowned eatery located in the 5-star Hotel Les Armures features three dining rooms for patrons to choose between, namely the Terrace, Salle des Artistes and Carnozet and serves Swiss favourites with a French flair and elegance.
 Patrons should try the wild mushroom soup, sliced breaded veal or the roasted duck breast served in a raspberry vinegar sauce.
 Open daily for lunch and dinner.
 Reservations recommended.

 Address: 1 Rue Puits-St-Pierre